varshashivanandk/TaskFlow-Lite/taskflow-lite/README.md

 ## 📱 Mobile Optimization

 - 🎚️ Theme toggle button shown at the top-right corner
-- ⬆️⬇️ Scroll buttons are hidden on mobile for a cleaner interface
 - 📦 Task cards stack vertically
 - 🎨 Text colors adapt automatically for light/dark mode

----

-## 🧑‍💻 How to Use

-1. 📥 Clone or download the project files.
-2. 🌐 Open `index.html` in any browser.
-3. ✅ Start adding your tasks!
-4. 🌓 Toggle between Light and Dark modes.
-5. 💾 All tasks are saved in your browser's `localStorage`.

 ---